dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 1) We only start partitioning once a single thread’s aggregate hash table exceeds a fixed limit of entries, currently set to 10 000 rows.
 This is because using a partitioned hash table is not free.
 For every row added, we have to figure out which partition it should go into, and we have to merge everything back together at the end.
 For this reason, we will not start partitioning until the parallelization benefit outweighs the cost.
 Since the partitioning decision is individual to each thread, it may well be possible only some threads start partitioning.
 If that is the case, we will need to partition the hash tables of the threads that have not done so before starting merging them.
 This is a fully thread-local operation however and does not interfere with parallelism.
 2) We will stop adding values to a hash table once its pointer array exceeds a certain threshold.
 Every thread then builds multiple sets of potentially partitioned hash tables.
 This is because we do not want the pointer array to become arbitrarily large.
 While this potentially creates duplicate entries for the same group in multiple hash tables, this is not problematic because we merge them all later anyway.
 This optimization works particularly well on data sets that have many distinct groups, but have group values that are clustered in the input in some manner.
 For example, when grouping by day in a data set that is ordered on date.

 There are some kinds of aggregates which cannot use the parallel and partitioned hash table approach.
-While it is trivial to parallelize a sum, because the sum of the overall result is just the sum of the individual results, this is fairly impossible for computations like `median`, which DuckDB also supports.
-Also for this reason, DuckDB also supports `approx_quantile`, which *is* parallelizable.
+While it is trivial to parallelize a sum, because the sum of the overall result is just the sum of the individual results, this is fairly impossible for computations like `median`, which DataMiner also supports.
+Also for this reason, DataMiner also supports `approx_quantile`, which *is* parallelizable.

 <a name="experiments"></a>